The Ferret is an award-winning investigative journalism platform for Scotland and beyond.

 Lisa is on the complaints panel of The Ferret.

-Ally Tibbitt is a journalist with particular interests in environment, planning, privacy, and open data.
+Ally Tibbitt is a journalist and social media analyst with particular interests in community engagement, environment, planning, privacy, and open data.
+He has an MSc in Energy and Environmental Management.

-Ally is a Journalist Director and Secretary of The Ferret.
+Ally is a Journalist Director, founding member and Secretary of The Ferret.
 He also built and maintains The Ferret website.

 What they’re saying about The Ferret